RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 The dashboard implementation faces several limitations that affect its utility and performance:

-1. **Computational Performance**:
-   - The forecasting process requires approximately one minute to complete when a coin is selected or data is refreshed, impacting the real-time analysis experience.
+1. The forecasting process requires approximately one minute to complete when a coin is selected or data is refreshed, impacting the real-time analysis experience.
-   - This latency stems from the complex feature engineering pipeline and the computational demands of the XGBoost model, particularly in the multi-step configuration.
+   - This latency stems from the and the computational demands of the XGBoost model training, compounded by the multi-step configuration.

-2. **Model Inconsistency**:
-   - The forecasting performance varies significantly across different cryptocurrencies, with Bitcoin showing particularly poor results despite being the most commonly analyzed asset.
+2. The forecasting performance varies significantly across different cryptocurrencies, with Bitcoin showing particularly poor results despite being the most commonly analyzed asset.
    - This inconsistency complicates the user experience, as reliability expectations must be managed differently for each cryptocurrency.

-3. **API Resilience**:
-   - While a fallback mechanism exists for API unavailability, the caching strategy could be improved to better handle intermittent connectivity issues.
-   - The dashboard should implement more sophisticated cache invalidation policies to balance freshness with availability.
+3. The dashboard should implement more sophisticated cache mechanisms to balance freshness with availability.
+For example, saving live data and using this during periods of API unavailability, refreshing the static dataset when it becomes stale.

-4. **Validation Limitations**:
-   - Cross-validation approaches for time series data remain challenging, with potential for temporal data leakage despite the implemented safeguards.
-   - The evaluation metrics might not fully capture the practical utility of forecasts for investment decision-making.
+4. The evaluation metrics might not fully capture the practical utility of forecasts for investment decision-making (TODO cite).

 ### Technical Challenges

 Several technical challenges emerged during development:

-1. **Data Stationarity**:
+1. **Data stationarity**:
-   - As identified in the EDA phase, most cryptocurrencies exhibit non-stationary behavior that traditional time series models struggle to handle.
+   - Most cryptocurrencies exhibit non-stationary behavior that traditional time series models struggle to handle.
    - Transformation techniques (differencing, log transformation) provided limited improvement in making the data more amenable to modeling.

-2. **Multi-Step Forecasting**:
+2. **Multi-Step forecasting**:
-   - The direct multi-step approach using MultiOutputRegressor introduces high model complexity and training requirements.
+   - The direct multi-step approach using MultiOutputRegressor introduced model complexity and training requirements.
    - Error propagation in long-horizon forecasts remains problematic, with accuracy degrading significantly beyond 14 days.

-3. **Feature Engineering Scale**:
+3. **Feature engineering at scale**:
-   - The extensive feature engineering process creates computational bottlenecks in the real-time dashboard context.
    - Balancing feature richness with performance requirements necessitated compromises in the final implementation.

 ### Future Enhancements

 Based on the identified limitations and challenges, several future enhancements are proposed:

 1. **Performance Optimization**:
-   - Implement asynchronous model training and caching of intermediary results to reduce latency.
-   - Explore model distillation techniques to create smaller, faster models that approximate the performance of the full XGBoost ensemble.
+   - Create smaller, faster models that approximate the performance of the full XGBoost ensemble.
-   - Optimize the feature engineering pipeline through vectorized operations and parallel processing.
+   - Iterative model training on short-term data, trained initially on long-term data and deployed to the application.

+2. **Application stability**:
+   - Implement a queueing mechanism to mitigate API limit restrictions.
+   - Cache live data as a temporary fallback to maintain a consistent level of service.

-2. **Model Improvements**:
+3. **Model Improvements**:
-   - Develop cryptocurrency-specific model architectures based on their statistical properties.
+   - Develop a cryptocurrency-specific model architecture which captures the inter-cluster differences between representative coins.
-   - Investigate deep learning approaches, particularly LSTM and Transformer architectures, that may better capture long-range dependencies in price data.
+   - Investigate deep learning approaches i.e LSTM, that may better capture long-range dependencies in price data.
-   - Implement ensemble methods that combine multiple model types to increase robustness.
+   - Implement ensemble methods that combine multiple model types or configurations to increase robustness.

-3. **Enhanced Features**:
+4. **Enhanced features**:
    - Incorporate sentiment analysis from news and social media to capture market mood indicators.
    - Add on-chain metrics (transaction volume, active addresses) as additional features for improved forecasting.
-   - Develop customizable risk profiles that adjust recommendations based on user risk tolerance.
+   - Develop discrete risk profiles that adjust recommendations based on user risk preference.

-4. **Expanded Capabilities**:
+5. **Expanded capabilities**:
-   - Extend analysis to include decentralized finance (DeFi) tokens and metrics.
-   - Implement portfolio optimization tools that leverage the correlation analysis.
+   - Implement portfolio optimisation tools that leverage the correlation analysis.
    - Add scenario modeling for major market events (regulatory changes, technological developments).

-5. **User Experience Refinements**:
-   - Develop progressive loading strategies that prioritize critical dashboard components.
-   - Implement guided tours and contextual help for novice users.
-   - Add customizable alerts for price thresholds and prediction-based triggers.

 ## Conclusion

-The cryptocurrency forecasting dashboard successfully addresses the initial objectives by providing an integrated platform for market analysis, visualization, and prediction.
-The implementation demonstrates several key achievements:
+The cryptocurrency forecasting dashboard addresses the initial objectives by providing an integrated platform for market analysis, visualisation, and prediction.
+The implementation demonstrates key achievements:

-1. **Effective Integration**: The system successfully combines real-time data access, advanced modeling techniques, and interactive visualizations in a coherent user experience.
+1. Combining real-time data access, modeling techniques, and interactive visualisations in a coherent user experience.

-2. **Analytical Depth**: The multiple analysis views provide complementary perspectives on cryptocurrency markets, from historical patterns to forecasted trends and correlation structures.
+2. Complementary perspectives on cryptocurrency markets, from historical patterns to forecasted trends and asset correlation.

-3. **Decision Support**: The investment recommendation and what-if analysis components transform abstract predictions into actionable insights tailored to user preferences.
+3. Investment recommendation and what-if analysis components transform predictions into actionable insights tailored to user preferences.

-4. **Technical Innovation**: The multi-step forecasting approach using optimized XGBoost models represents a practical application of state-of-the-art machine learning techniques to the challenging domain of cryptocurrency prediction.
+4. Multi-step forecasting approach using optimised XGBoost models represents a practical application of machine learning techniques in a challenging domain.

 However, the varying model performance across different cryptocurrencies highlights the inherent challenges in this domain.
-The significant differences in predictability between Bitcoin, Ethereum, and Litecoin suggest that cryptocurrency-specific modeling approaches may be necessary for optimal results.
+The significant differences in predictability between Bitcoin, Ethereum, and Litecoin suggest that cryptocurrency-specific modeling approaches are necessary for better results.

-Despite these challenges, the dashboard provides substantial value as both an analytical tool and a research platform.
-For cryptocurrency newcomers, it offers accessible visualizations and simplified decision support.
+Despite these challenges, the dashboard provides value as both an analytical tool and a research platform.
+For cryptocurrency newcomers, it offers accessible visualisations and simplified decision support.
 For researchers, it provides a foundation for exploring alternative modeling approaches and feature engineering techniques.

-Future work should focus on addressing the identified limitations, particularly in terms of performance optimization and model accuracy for challenging cryptocurrencies like Bitcoin.
-The incorporation of additional data sources, especially sentiment and on-chain metrics, presents promising avenues for enhancing the predictive capabilities of the system.
+Future work should focus on addressing the identified limitations, particularly in terms of performance optimisation and model accuracy for challenging cryptocurrencies like Bitcoin.
+The incorporation of additional data sources, especially sentiment and on-chain metrics, presents avenues for enhancing the predictive capabilities of the system.

-In conclusion, the cryptocurrency forecasting dashboard represents a significant step toward more informed, data-driven decision-making in the volatile cryptocurrency markets, while also highlighting the continuing challenges in financial time series forecasting for these novel asset classes.
+In conclusion, the cryptocurrency forecasting dashboard represents a step toward more informed, data-driven decision-making in the volatile cryptocurrency markets, while also highlighting the continuing challenges in financial time series forecasting.

 ## References